Courses are offered in rotation over a period of several years; not all courses listed below are offered every year.

 Music 5010 3.0 Problems and Methods of Musical Research

-An examination of different methods and theoretical frameworks for musical research, through intensive, critical studies of existing literature and a number of small research projects.
-The course is taught by a team of graduate faculty members.
+An examination of different methods and theoretical frameworks for musical research, through intensive, critical studies of existing literature and a number of research projects.

 Prerequisite: Graduate standing in music or consent of instructor.